BAHAMAS REEF FISH (22): BLACK GROUPER

-The Black Grouper, like all its cousins, has the twin disadvantages of being fished for sport and fished for food.
+Formerly plentiful, these groupers (like other grouper species) have moved from an IUCN listing of ‘Least Concern’ to ‘Near-Threatened’.
+They have the twin disadvantages of being fished for sport and fished for food.
 As demand for grouper on the menu rises, so does its vulnerability.
 The species is described as a ‘slow breeder’, so a depleting population has less chance of sustaining numbers.

 An adult black grouper’s diet consists of small fish and squid.
 Juveniles feed primarily on crustaceans.
 However, certain tiny reef fish are important to the species as ‘cleaners’.
 You can read about their significance by clicking CLEANING STATIONS Here are examples of two black groupers receiving attention at the same cleaning station.
 Both also seem to be giving a ride to REMORAS.

 Note that this fish has an embedded hook and is trailing a line – one that ‘got away’